Bundesliga

 This match doesn’t just attract attention domestically, either, but also across the world, with both outfits having fan clubs in all four corners of the globe.
 When thinking of some of the biggest match-ups in the footballing universe - Real Madrid vs. Barcelona; Juventus against AC Milan; Liverpool - Manchester United; Boca Juniors vs. River Plate, to name just a few - Bayern against Dortmund is right up there in terms of star players, sublime skill and plenty of bite.

-The free-scoring Harry Kane and goal-beast Niclas Füllkrug are just two of the star turns who will look to make the difference when the sides lines out on Matchday 27 and with both eager to add to respective personal tallies this term under the global spotlight that Der Klassiker brings, you have just one more reason to tune in.
+The free-scoring Harry Kane and goal-getter Serhou Guirassy are just two of the star turns who will look to make the difference when the sides line out on Matchday 12.
+The strikers have netted a combined 99 Bundesliga goals between them (50 and 49) and both will be eager to add to respective personal tallies this term under the global spotlight that Der Klassiker brings.

-Watch: Kane hit a hat-trick as Bayern won the reverse fixture 4-0 - highlights
+Watch: Kane hit a hat-trick as Bayern won 4-0 in Dortmund last term

-In the last seven meetings, there have been 34 goals in this game of games, which works out at an average of almost five on each occasion.
+In the last eight meetings, there have been 34 goals in this game of games, which works out at at just over four on average on each occasion.
 With numbers like that, you can't afford to miss out on the latest version of Der Klassiker, a match you can follow right here on bundesliga.com and across our social media channels on Saturday at 6.30pm CET.